jamesallender/UST-CISC340-Architecture-Fall2018_Assignment-4-Repo/project4_alle30842_li000053/README.md

 README.me - This README file

 Test Files (./testFiles/):
-        test1.as.4.2.1: test example from the project description, to ensure program operates correctly test2.as.4.2.2: test to ensure the LRU functionality in the program operates currently. test3.as.4.2.2: test to ensure the write-back functionality operates correctly. test4.as.4.4.2: test to ensure the program "read hit" and "read miss" correctly. test5.as.4.4.2: test to ensure the program "write hit" and "write miss" correctly. test6.as.8.4.2: This test is verry simmilar to test 4 but it uses a block size of 8 to ensure that blocks are being placed correctly test7.as.4.1.8: This is again verry simmilar to test 4 but it tests a fully asoiative cache rather than a blend aprotch
+        test1.as.4.2.1: example test providedd by the professor that tests simple reading and writing in a direct mapped cache. test2.as.4.2.2: test to ensure the LRU functionality in the program operates correctly in set accociative cache. test3.as.4.2.2: test to ensure the write-back functionality operates correctly in set accociative cache. test4.as.4.4.2: test to ensure the program "read hit" and "read miss" correctly in set accociative cache. test5.as.4.4.2: test to ensure the program "write hit" and "write miss" correctly in set accociative cache. test6.as.8.4.2: This test is verry simmilar to test 4 but it uses a block size of 8 to ensure that blocks are being placed as expected. test7.as.4.1.8: This is again verry simmilar to test 4 but it tests a fully asoiative cache rather than a blend aprotch.